 Check each student's homework that you set in the last lesson.
-Ask each student some questions about their homework worksheet (e.g. "What animal is this?", "What noise does it make?", "What colour is it"?, etc.), give lots of praise, and then put some kind of mark on the homework sheet (e.g. a sticker, a stamp or draw a smiley face).
+Ask each student some questions about their homework worksheet (e.g. "What animal/colour is this?", "What noise does it make?", etc.), give lots of praise, and then put some kind of mark on the homework sheet (e.g. a sticker, a stamp or draw a smiley face).